 Ocean gliders are autonomous underwater vehicles that propel themselves with changes in buoyancy, ascending and descending through the water column.
 The gliders are relatively cheap, reusable and can be remotely controlled, making them a relatively cost-effective method for collecting repeat subsurface ocean observations.

 They also allow for the acquisition of data under inclement weather conditions.
 Equipped with a variety of sensors, the gliders are designed to deliver ocean profile data.
 Furthermore, the unique design of the gliders enables them to move horizontally through the water while collecting vertical profiles.

 The use of these contemporary gliders provides a unique opportunity to effectively measure the boundary currents off Australia, which are the main link between open-ocean and coastal processes.
-The Ocean Gliders facility operates a number of gliders with target regions including the Coral Sea, East Australian Current off New South Wales and Tasmania, Southern Ocean southwest of Tasmania, the Leeuwin and Capes Currents off South Western Australia and the Pilbara and Kimberly regions off North Western Australia.
+A number of gliders are operated with target regions including the Coral Sea, East Australian Current off New South Wales and Tasmania, Southern Ocean southwest of Tasmania, the Leeuwin and Capes Currents off South Western Australia and the Pilbara and Kimberly regions off North Western Australia.

 Prof. Charitha Pattiaratchi

 Users of IMOS data are required to clearly acknowledge the source material by including the following statement:

 Australia’s Integrated Marine Observing System (IMOS) is enabled by the National Collaborative Research Infrastructure Strategy (NCRIS).
 It is operated by a consortium of institutions as an unincorporated joint venture, with the University of Tasmania as Lead Agent.